webmachinelearning/webnn-samples-test-framework/README.md

 You can also manually adjust the parameters in config.json to fit your specific needs.

 - `browser`: Choose the browser to run the test.
 Options include `chrome_canary`, `chrome_dev`, `chrome_beta`, `chrome_stable`, `edge_canary` (except on Linux), `edge_dev`, `edge_beta`, `edge_stable`.
-- `browserArgsWebnnNpu`: "--use-redist-dml" argument is optional, it's only required when testing by chrome browsers.
-- `browserUserData`: Browser user data includes browser cache and latest DML(Edge Canary only).
+- `browserUserData`: Browser user data includes browser cache.
 When webnn flag is enabled and browserUserData is used, script won't test wasm or webgl backends.
 - `browserUserDataPath`: The browser `User Data` folder path supports manual setting by users and is empty by default.
 - `browserAppPath`: The browser `Application` folder path supports manual setting by users and is empty by default.
 - `headless`: Display chrome UI.